Alikutepa/GitHub-Search/README.md

 # GitHub-Search

-An application where users can upload quotes and have those quotes voted on , 10/18/2021.
+An application where users can search for GitHub accounts using their name , 10/18/2021.
 By Juliana Alikutepa

 ## Description

-An application that allows users to upload quotes.
-The quotes can then be up voted, down voted and/or deleted.
+An application that allows users search for GitHub accounts using their name, and also view the repositories under the specific account name.
 ## Development
 To make advancements/modifications, follow these steps: